From idyllic islands to the only country to have all five vowels in its name, these are the most interesting facts about Mozambique.

 24. Most recently, Mozambique, which was hit by cyclones Idai and Kenneth in 2019.
 It was the worst natural disaster to hit southern Africa in at least two decades and killed 603 people and affected over two million more.

 26. 25% of Lake Malawi, also known as Lake Nyasa, lies within Mozambique.
-Lake Malawi is the fourth-largest freshwater lake in the world by volume, the ninth-largest lake in the world by area and the third-largest and second-deepest lake in Africa.
+Lake Malawi ranks as the world’s fourth-largest freshwater lake based on volume, ninth-largest in terms of area, and is Africa’s third-largest lake by size and second-deepest.

 27. Lake Malawi is sometimes referred to as “the calendar lake” dues to its dimensions: 365 miles long and 52 miles wide.